makeitfine-org/renovation/README.md

 Technical configs
 -----
+###Pre-config env (for start on local db):
+1. Install prostgres db (if not installed) and start it on port: 5432
+2. create db:
+   name: postgres
+   schema: renovation
+   username: postgres
+   password: postgres
+   (or config env. variables on application.yml datasource:)
+3. start RenovationApplication.kt on backend module

+###Pre-config env (for start on docker db):
+1. Install docker and docker-compose (if not installed)
+2. assemble project (e.g. `$> gradle all`)
+3. make:
+`$>docker-compose up`
+4. start RenovationApplication.kt on backend module
+  before set env. vars:
+  POSTGRES_PASSWORD=postgres1;
+  POSTGRES_DB_URL=jdbc:postgresql://localhost:5532/postgres?currentSchema=renovation
+  (or config it in .env file)

+###Start application in docker env:
+1. assemble project (or run `$>gradle all`)
+2. make: `$>docker-compose up` or to start in debug mode:
+   `$>docker-compose -f docker-compose.yml -f docker-compose-debug.yml up`
+3. open application in browser on port 8085

 ###Starting work:
 1. First after cloning repo config githook for project:
    Run gradle task from base module `renovation`: